Diabetic Retinopathy

 Most important of all in managing diabetes complications is ensuring that your blood sugars are controlled as tightly as possible.
 Close control of other risk factors for retinopathy such as high blood pressure and smoking is also required.

-In our practice, Dr Luckie specializes in the medical and surgical management of diabetic retinopathy.
-Dr Moodie and Dr Arnold specialise in the medical management of diabetic retinopathy.
-All of our doctors are closely involved in regular screening of diabetic patients.
+Dr Moodie specialises in the medical management of diabetic retinopathy, and all of our doctors are involved in regular screening and management of diabetic patients.